tudelft3d/geogeeks/docs/writing/markdown.md

 ## Software to process Markdown

   - PyCharm/CLion will preview automatically any Markdown files
-  - any file `.md` pushed to GitHub will be rendered
+  - any file `.md` pushed to GitHub will be rendered automatically
   - [dillinger.io: a handy web-preview tool](https://dillinger.io/)
   - [Exhaustive list of processors](https://github.com/markdown/markdown.github.com/wiki/Implementations)